A great used luxury car for less than $25,000 may sound like a fantasy, but they’re as real as rain. You just need to know what cars to shop.

 Luxury cars are notorious for shedding value, which makes them great used car buys, and there are millions of nearly new, fun-to-drive, leather-lined sedans and coupes out there from BMW, Mercedes, Audi, Lexus, and other luxury brands just waiting for their next owners.

 To help you find that special ride, we’ve created a list of seven used luxury cars we believe to be worth your time and money.
-These cars are less than five years old and offer exceptional performance, comfort, and features.
+These cars are less than seven years old and offer exceptional performance, comfort, and features.
 They’re also strikingly styled, inside and out, and since safety is so important, they’ve all earned 5-star Safety Ratings from the National Highway Traffic Safety Administration (NHTSA) and Top Safety Pick honors from the Insurance Institute for Highway Safety (IIHS).

 Here are our picks for best used luxury cars under $25,000, in alphabetical order.